 Should You Get A Hardwired or Plug-In EV Charger Installation?

 Still not sure what type of EV charger is right for you?
 Your final choice will depend on many factors: where you live, what type of residence you live in, your EV use requirements (range, use frequency), your charging environment, and your budget.

 If you are renting, you probably aren’t interested in installing a hardwired EVSE.
 In this case, your best bet is a plug-in charger.
 If you are not a driver or drive small distances daily, you could quickly get away with the L1 charger that comes with your vehicle.
 But if you need more charging speed, consider installing a conveniently placed 240V receptacle to support an L2 plug-in EVSE.

 Opting for a hardwired system will provide a great setup if you are a homeowner.
 This will afford you the most convenience and can even support charging multiple vehicles if you decide to buy another one.
 Hardwired systems are also safer and easier to operate than plug-in systems.

-The easy 365 Pronto platform connects you and your asset to a network of local, compliant, and certified service providers for any EV charger maintenance, repair, or installation.
-To learn more about onboarding and to become a 365 Pronto member, contact the 365 Pronto Team for additional information or a platform demo.
+Our platform connects you and your asset to a network of local, compliant, and certified service providers for any EV charger maintenance, repair, or installation.
+Contact us for additional information or a platform demo.